vtopc/intro-to-go/concurrency/README.md

 4. [Never start a goroutine without knowing when it will stop](https://dave.cheney.net/practical-go/presentations/gophercon-singapore-2019.html#_never_start_a_goroutine_without_knowing_when_it_will_stop).

-5 **Panic.** Recover could catch panic only in current goroutine, so make sure, that [panic is handled in goroutine](https://medium.com/codex/handle-panic-in-go-routine-54b82d6013d3).
+5 **Panics.** Recover could catch panic only in current goroutine, so make sure, that [panic is handled in goroutine](https://medium.com/codex/handle-panic-in-go-routine-54b82d6013d3).